 • On 31 May 2020, Max Schrems' organization, NOYB, launched a new campaign aimed at ending what they refer to as the "cookie banner terror".
-The campaign was spearheaded by sending over 560 draft complaints to companies who, in their view, use "unlawful" cookie banners.
+The campaign was spearheaded by sending hundreds of draft complaints to companies who, in their view, use "unlawful" cookie banners.

-NOYB has created a software that automatically identifies what they call "violation types."
-It notes that this system has the capability of generating up to 10,000 complaints over the course of 2021, and has indicated it will be focusing their attention on the most visited websites in Europe
+• NOYB developed a software that automatically identified what they call "violation types."
+It noted that this system had the capability of generating up to 10,000 complaints over the course of 2021.